About the profile areas

 Bankstown CBD is a residential and commercial area.

-Major features of the area include the Bankstown CBD, Centro Bankstown (shopping centre), TAFE NSW South Western Sydney Institute (Bankstown College), Bankstown Arts Centre, Council offices, Bankstown City Gardens (Memorial Park), Alice Reserve, Archer Crescent Park, Court House Reserve, Griffith Park, McLeod Reserve & Friendship Gardens, Paul Keating Park, R M Campbell Park, Rotary International Garden and numerous schools.
+Major features of the area include the Bankstown CBD, Bankstown Central Shopping Centre, TAFE NSW South Western Sydney Institute (Bankstown College), Bankstown Arts Centre, Council offices (Bankstown Customer Service Centre), Bankstown City Gardens (Memorial Park), Bankstown Sporting Hall of Fame, Alice Reserve, Archer Crescent Park, Court House Reserve, Griffith Park, McLeod Reserve & Friendship Gardens, Paul Keating Park, R M Campbell Park, Rotary International Garden, the Bankstown railway station and numerous schools.

-Bankstown CBD is the Central Business District part of the suburb of Bankstown.
+Bankstown CBD is the Central Business District part of the suburb of Bankstown, with the remaining part of the suburb included in the Bankstown Balance small area.